-[The woman stares up at stars, leaning over edge of balcony.
+[The woman stares up at the stars, leaning over the edge of the balcony.
 Red hair, red dress.
-Crickets and dubstep from party inside blend together, muted]
+Crickets and dubstep from the party inside blend together, muted]

 You think I’m talking about cards, don’t you.
 Or maybe you don’t, you’re not the card type.
 No, no, I do mean the moon.
 Big, shining, tarnished silver in the sky.
 Or gold.
 Maybe bronze.
 Depends on your eyes.
 Like that blue or white dress.